Cost-Saving Ideas to Reduce Practice Overhead

 When it comes to saving money on your practice overhead, what makes the most sense?
 You don't want to cut corners if doing so cuts the quality of patient care.
 What are the most efficient ways to save costs and reduce overhead while also maintaining the integrity of your practice?

-by Mike Whitmer in Money Management on Tuesday, July 2, 2019
+Posted in Credit Card Processing on Tuesday, July 2, 2019

 First, consider some of your largest expenses.
 What size space are you leasing?
 Typically, a lease is one of the largest (if not the largest) expenses a practice incurs.
 However, moving to a new location is not likely an ideal option, either.
 Patients come to a practice for a variety of reasons, but convenience of location is an important factor.
 If you move offices, you may lose patients and would have to get re-established in the new location.
 Also, the actual cost of moving—changing phone and internet services, reprinting materials that have your old address, signage, moving people—can add up significantly.
 However, if moving is a way to save significant overhead and would allow your practice to survive, it should be considered.
 In most cases, it should be considered as a last resort.